soz-live/soz-live.github.io/users/basics.md

 ### Class Selection

-The class selection dialog is a Tree-view showing the various options of Classes available to the user for selection.
+The class selection dialog is a Tree-view showing the various options of Classes for the user to select.

 ![Class Selection](/assets/images/image_dialog_class_001.png)

 ### Object Selection

-The class selection dialog is a basic list of suitable available objects to the user for selection.
+The object selection dialog is a basic list of suitable available objects for the user to select.

 ### Sequence